 Most people don’t understand taxes.
 This is understandable, because our tax code is arcane and convoluted.
 However, there’s one concept that lots of people get wrong that’s pretty easy to explain: tax brackets.

-You’ll sometimes hear someone boast that they managed to take home more money by earning less of it.
+You may have heard someone boast that they managed to take home more money by earning less of it.
 This person will claim that, by taking a cut in salary, they somehow got a raise in their take-home pay.
 They’ll claim it’s because they were bumped down into a lower tax bracket.
 Or, by contrast, that they made less by earning more, because they were bumped up into a higher tax bracket.

 To be fair, there are some circumstances in which earning less will not have a proportional impact on your take-home pay.
 But this typically happens at very low income levels.
-For example, when accounting for tax credits and other government assistance, a single parent who earns $21,000 could take home only $1,967 more than a single parent who earns only $4,800, despite earning $16,200 more in wages, according to a November 2015 report by The Tax Foundation.
+For example, when accounting for tax credits and other government assistance, a single parent who earns $21,000 could take home only $1,967 more than a single parent who earns only $4,800, despite earning $16,200 more in wages, according to a report by The Tax Foundation.

 But that has to do with credits and government assistance, not tax brackets.